davidusb-geek/emhass/README.md

 ### The EMHASS add-on

 For Home Assistant OS and HA Supervised users, I've developed an add-on that will help you use EMHASS.
-The add-on is more user friendly as the configuration can be modified directly in the add-on options pane and also it exposes a web ui that can be used to inspect the optimization results and manually trigger a new optimization.
+The add-on is more user friendly as the configuration can be modified directly in the add-on options pane and as with the standalone docker it exposes a web ui that can be used to inspect the optimization results and manually trigger a new optimization.

 You can find the add-on with the installation instructions here: [https://github.com/davidusb-geek/emhass-add-on](https://github.com/davidusb-geek/emhass-add-on)